vzaffalon/RockDroidWeb/docs/contents/articles/002-installation-guidelines/index.md

 ## Clone repository and install dependencies

-You will need to clone source code of BlurAdmin GitHub repository.
+You will need to clone source code of RockDroid GitHub repository.
 To do this open console and execute following lines:
 ```bash
 git clone https://github.com/akveo/blur-admin.git
 ```